 How to use content explorer

-- Open Microsoft 365 compliance center > Data classification > Content explorer.
+- Open Microsoft Purview compliance portal > Data classification > Content explorer.

 - If you know the name of the label, or the sensitive information type, you can type that into the filter box.